ggmeiner22/StabiliKnee-EMG-GUI/README.md

 To jumpstart the interface, simply run the main.py executable.

-To change data that is being read, simply change the file names in the final 3 methods of ui_main_window.py in the open() call to the name of the csv file you would like to read in.
+To change data that is being read, simply change the file names in the final 3 methods of ui_main_window.py in the open() call to the name of the .csv file you would like to read in.

+All .csv files should contain the format of and column headers of the following: Seconds Elapsed,Sensor Value 1, Sensor Value 2, Sensor Value 3, and Sensor Value 4.
+Rows should not have any headers.

 Current interface visual: